REMEXLabs/Bubbles/readme.md

 Thank you for considering contributing to the project!
 You can build und test the website by running the `gulp build` or `gulp watch` task.
 After that you can send your changes as pull request to the repository.

-## License
+## Licence & Copyright

-The Laravel framework is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT).
-The developed website is open-sourced software licensed under the [Apache license](http://www.apache.org/licenses/LICENSE-2.0).
+Bubbles uses the Laravel framework, which is open-source software licensed under the [MIT license](http://opensource.org/licenses/MIT).

+The developed website is open-source software licensed under the [Apache license](http://www.apache.org/licenses/LICENSE-2.0).

+Copyright 2015-2017 Hochschule der Medien (HdM) / Stuttgart Media University ([research group Remex](https://www.hdm-stuttgart.de/remex)).

+## Funding Acknowledgement

+The research leading to these results has received funding from the [European Union's Seventh Framework Programme](https://ec.europa.eu/research/fp7/index_en.cfm) (FP7) under grant agreement No.610510 ([Prosperity4All](http://www.prosperity4all.eu/)).